elephantscale/Cybersecurity-for-AI-systems-book/Part1---/Section1-1---.md

 1. On X/Twitter, click Lists on the left menu.
 2. Click New List.
-3. Give it a name: “Cybersecurity Pros”, “Cybersec Intel”, etc.
+3. Give it a name: “Cybersecurity Pros”, “Cybersec Intel”, etc. Mine is call "Sec AI".
 4. Choose Private (recommended).
 5. Add accounts: go to any profile → click the “•••” menu → Add/remove from Lists.